fontforge/fontforge/doc/sphinx/ui/dialogs/generate.rst

 to a PostScript Type1 font, and one to a PostScript Type 3 font.

 In the first format a set of contours is specified for each glyph.
-There is no indication given whether the font should be stroked or filled -- that informaton will have inherited from the graphical environment when the font is used on text.
+There is no indication given whether the font should be stroked or filled -- that information will have inherited from the graphical environment when the font is used on text.